 Estimated reading time: 8 minutes ☕☕

-Each user uses your product slightly differently from the next, and some user groups might use your app in a completely distinct way from others.
+Each person uses your product slightly differently from the next, and some groups might use your app in a completely different way from others.

-This happens for a variety of reasons, including software, user profiles, accessibility needs, culture, understanding of the product, individual goals, among many other variables.
+This happens for a variety of reasons, including software versions, user profiles, accessibility needs, culture, understanding of the product, and individual goals, among many other variables.

-As such, an established technique for performing analytics is cohort analysis.
-When doing cohort analysis, users are split into different groups according to certain characteristics, and you can then derive metrics for each specific group (cohort), rather than only performing your analytics on the entire collection of users.
+Cohort analysis is an established technique for performing analytics, where users are split into different cohorts according to certain characteristics.
+You can then evaluate metrics for each specific cohort, rather than performing your analytics on the entire collection of users.

 Here are some examples: